singletongue/wikipedia-utils/README.md

 # Wikipedia-Utils: Preprocessing Wikipedia Texts for NLP

 This repository maintains some utility scripts for retrieving and preprocessing Wikipedia text for natural language processing (NLP) research.
+Some of the preprocessed files are also available at [Hugging Face Hub](https://huggingface.co/datasets/singletongue/wikipedia-utils).

 **Note:**
 The scripts have been created for and tested with the Japanese version of Wikipedia only.